Updated 8:46 a.m. Monday, January 18, 2021

 While the University strongly desires face-to-face, on-campus instruction for the

-University to change approaches.
+the University to change approaches.
 University administration is planning for various

 Residents of Polk County, Missouri may use the Community Connections Resources Helpline